-- (a) Subject to sections 4.14(a),(b) and (c) above (as applicable), and to ARTC having an obligation under clause 3.8 of the Indicative Access Holder Agreement, ARTC will not, in formulating its Charges, have regard to: - (i) the identity of the Applicant; and - (ii) whether or not the Applicant is a Government Authority.

-- (b) Subject to sections 4.14(a), (b) and (c) above (as applicable), in formulating its Charges, ARTC will not differentiate between: - (i) Applicants in circumstances where: - (ii) (A) the characteristics of the Access Rights sought are alike; (B) the Applicants are operating within the same end market; and Applicants for Coal Access Rights on the basis of the marginal cost of production of the mines being served by the Coal Access Rights sought, to the extent such information is known to ARTC.
+- (a) Subject to sections 4.14(a),(b) and (bc) above (as applicable), and to ARTC having an obligation under clause 3.4-3.8 of the Indicative Access Holder Agreement, ARTC will not, in formulating its Charges, have regard to: - (i) the identity of the Applicant; and - (ii) whether or not the Applicant is a Government Authority. - Subject to sections 4.14(a), (b) and (bc) above (as applicable), in formulating (b) its Charges, ARTC will not differentiate between Applicants in circumstances where: - (i) Applicants in circumstances where: - (i) (A) the characteristics of the Access Rights sought are alike; and (B) (ii) the Applicants are operating within the same end market; and Applicants for Coal Access Rights on the basis of the marginal cost of production of the mines being served by the Coal Access Rights sought, to the extent such information is known to ARTC.